 During the last week of the quarter, you will have to take a MATLAB quiz.

 - You will be tested on your ability to use rudimentary MATLAB commands to solve basic computational problems and on your understanding of topics covered in the lab assignments.

 - The quiz will cover Assignments 1 through 4.

-- The quiz is scheduled for 50 minutes, although you most likely will not need the full amount of time.
+- The quiz is scheduled for one hour, although you most likely will not need the full amount of time.